Home / Coffee Knowledge / Mamy: Robusta espresso and coffee pioneer from Guinea

 Mamy: Robusta espresso and coffee pioneer from Guinea

 Four years ago, an email from Mamy Dioubaté in Guinea landed in my inbox.
 Mamy asked me to taste some Robusta coffee samples for him.
-As you can read in the short story below, the coffee didn't quite meet his expectations.
-But we persevered.
-Today, Mamy's Robusta espresso is a blast!
-A dense Robusta crema, a creamy and heavy body, and notes of toffee with a lingering aftertaste characterize the espresso.
+As you can read in the short story below, the coffee didn't pass muster back then.
+But we kept at it together.
+Today, Mamy's Robusta as an espresso is a sensation!
+A dense Robusta crema, a creamy and heavy body, and notes of toffee with a long aftertaste distinguish this espresso.

-For us, coffee is about relationships.
+For us, coffee is about building relationships.
 Coffee grows slowly, and developing quality requires patience.
-Improvements are achieved from harvest to harvest, from year to year.
-It's a shared learning process.
+Improvements are made from harvest to harvest, meaning from year to year.
+It’s a shared learning journey.

-Now we can drink Mamy's Espresso together with you.
-And we are incredibly proud to be part of this project.
+Now we can drink Mamy's espresso together with you.
+And we are incredibly proud to be a part of this project.

 Mamy Dioubaté is a pioneer.
 He has a vision.
-Mamy wants to "make the future Robusta," as his motto goes.
-He supports Robusta farmers in the rural rainforest region of Guinea in improving the quality of their coffee harvest.
+Mamy wants to “make the future Robusta,” as his motto goes.
+He supports Robusta farmers in Guinea's rural rainforest region in improving the quality of their coffee harvest.

-Meeting Mamy, exchanging ideas, and working together gives me hope for the future.
-Together, we are taking steps toward social, ecological, and economic improvements in the Macenta region.
-At the same time, this collaboration serves as an example of how we want to work with coffee producers.
+My encounter with Mamy, the exchange, and the collaboration give me courage for the future.
+Together, we are taking steps towards social, ecological, and economic improvements in the Macenta region.
+At the same time, the collaboration is an example of how we want to work with coffee producers.

-We have made a strong commitment to our future work with Mamy and have pre-financed a significant portion of the next harvest.
+We have strongly committed to future work with Mamy and pre-financed a significant portion of the next harvest.

 Benjamin Hohlmann

-When Mamy's email reached me four and a half years ago, I was intrigued.
-Coffees from West Africa, and especially from Guinea, are barely present in Europe.
-It was also noticeable that a doer was beginning to develop a vision.
+When Mamy's email reached me four and a half years ago, I became curious.
+Coffees from West Africa, and particularly from Guinea, are rarely present in Europe.
+Moreover, it was palpable that a doer was beginning to develop a vision.

-At the time, Mamy was working on his dissertation on the "Global Coffee Value Chain" at the Free University of Berlin.
-He wrote to me at the time: "Local producers have serious problems exporting the coffee (especially for financial reasons)."
-If the quality meets European market requirements, <...> I intend to become involved commercially and export the coffee by the container load.
-My goal is to: (1) raise awareness of coffee; (2) shorten the value chain to just two levels (farmer -> me -> roaster); (3) reinvest the generated added value proportionally in the producer (fair and stable purchase prices) and sustainable cultivation methods, but also to scale production."
+At that time, Mamy was working on his dissertation at FU Berlin on the "Global Coffee Value Chain."
+He wrote to me then: "Producers on the ground have serious problems exporting coffee (especially for financial reasons)."
+If the quality meets European market requirements, <…> I intend to get economically involved and export coffee by the container.
+In doing so, I aim to: (1) make the coffee known; (2) shorten the value chain to just two levels (farmers -> me -> roasters); in order to (3) reinvest the generated added value proportionately in the producers (fair and stable purchase prices) and sustainable cultivation methods, but also to scale production."

-"The coffee has likely lost quality during processing, from the tree to the bag.
-Various off-tastes that don't belong in coffee are problematic, including engine oil and fish.
-This could have occurred due to contamination of the coffee during drying or due to later storage. <…>"
+"The coffee probably lost quality in processing from the tree to the bag.
+Problematic are various off-flavors that don't belong in coffee, including motor oil and fish.
+This could have happened due to contamination of the coffee during drying, or during later storage. <…>"

-"This may not sound optimistic, but we see opportunities.
-Yes, the coffee isn't yet a Fine Robusta.
-But that can probably be achieved through better processing.
-Only if you say that the processes have already been optimized and reviewed on-site, then I would say the coffee has no potential."
+"This might not sound optimistic at all, but we see the opportunities.
+Yes, the coffee is not yet a Fine Robusta.
+But this can probably be achieved through better processing.
+Only if you say that the processes have already been optimized and checked on-site, then I would say the coffee has no potential."

-Much time has passed since then.
-Mamy founded Macenta Beans and, together with the region's producers, completely overhauled the coffee processing process.
-One of the most modern processing facilities in West Africa now allows Macenta Beans to develop the coffees' full potential.
+A lot of time has passed since then.
+Mamy founded Macenta Beans and completely revised the coffee processing with the producers in the region.
+One of the most modern processing facilities in West Africa now allows Macenta Beans to develop the full potential of the coffee plant.

 Mamy believed in the quality potential of good Robustas (technically Canephoras), and we believe in Mamy.
-We supported his work from the very beginning, and now, together, we've launched one of the best Robusta espressos we've ever tasted.
+From the beginning, we have supported his work, and now together we have launched one of the best Robusta espressos we have ever tasted.